ipitio/backage/README.md

 #### Versions

-The stats for all tracked versions of each package.
+The data for all tracked versions of each package.

 <details>